 Natural History Museum

-Visit the Paleozoic, Mesozioc and Cenozoic Eras and see fossils from Georgia and all around the world!
-The Georgia College William P. Wall Museum of Natural History is a 2,500-square-foot museum dedicated to earth sciences, emphasizing paleontology – the study of fossils and ancient life forms.
+Visit the Paleozoic, Mesozoic, and Cenozoic Eras and see fossils from Georgia and all around the world!
+The Georgia College William P. Wall Museum of Natural History is a 2,500-square-foot museum dedicated to earth sciences, emphasizing paleontology–the study of fossils and ancient life forms.
 Located in Herty Hall, this interactive exhibit is perfect for anyone traveling with children this holiday season.
-The museum will be open Thanksgiving week, from November 22-24.
+The museum will be open Thanksgiving week, from 8:30 a.m. - 4:30 p.m. on November 20th- 22nd, 2023.

 Need to unwind after a Thanksgiving feast?
-Grab a couple beers at Amici to round out the amazing holiday.
-Amici’s bar will be open Thanksgiving night starting at 9 p.m..
-Sip on something festive like their Apple Cider beer from Bold Rock Hard Cider or their Caramel Apple Cider from Blake's Hard Cider Co.
+Grab a couple of beers at Amici to round out the amazing holiday.
+Amici’s bar will be open Thanksgiving night starting at 9 p.m.
+Sip on something festive like Fall Line Brewing's "Sweater Weather"- a unique pumpkin ale, or one of their special seasonal cocktails.

 Stroll Through Nature